 If you're looking for a salad dressing container that checks all the boxes, Kolder is a safe bet.
 With eight classic recipes printed on the side, you can say goodbye to tedious measuring forever.
 Recipes include caesar, French, Italian, Greek, vinaigrette, balsamic vinaigrette, honey mustard, and Asian—and there's even a "light" version of the bottle.

 The 13-ounce bottle is a smart choice to make and store your homemade dressing with its tight-fitting lid that’s easy to screw on and off.
-Our tester did note it has no pour spout or flip top so the flow can be more difficult to control.
+During testing, we did note it has no pour spout or flip top, so the flow can be more difficult to control.
 One quick tip: When pouring dressing over salad greens, twist your wrist at the end to stop the flow from the bottle without spillage.
 The circular motion of the twist stops the flow of liquid and deposits it back in the bottle, much like the way it does for ending the pour on a wine bottle without dripping.

-In her first test, our reviewer made the balsamic vinaigrette recipe on the bottle, and she found the measurement markings on the bottle alleviated dirtying an extra measuring cup.
-She noted the vinaigrette was a nice consistency and tasty prepared as directed.
-Her one negative was the narrow bottle opening required a funnel when adding thicker ingredients like the dijon in the balsamic vinaigrette, or chunky dressings.
+In our first test, we made the balsamic vinaigrette recipe on the bottle and found the measurement markings alleviated dirtying an extra measuring cup.
+We noted the vinaigrette was a nice consistency and tasty prepared as directed.
+Our one negative was the narrow bottle opening required a funnel when adding thicker ingredients like the dijon in the balsamic vinaigrette, or chunky dressings.

 Another plus is that the permanent markings on this USA-made bottle won't fade over time.
-In testing, our reviewer noted both the top and bottle cleaned up easily in the dishwasher and the recipe etchings on the bottle were still pristine.
+We love how both the top and bottle cleaned up easily in the dishwasher, and the recipe etchings on the bottle were still pristine.